Where does Samba come from?

 As people began to move around Brazil in the early 20th Century, samba music also traveled.
 Workers from the north moved to the south to find better jobs and they took their music with them.

-In the cities of Rio de Janeiro and Sao Paolo, samba music was enjoyed and adapted by European Brazilians, which led in time, to new styles being developed such as samba batucada, bossa nova, chorinho and pagode.
+In the cities of Rio de Janeiro and Sao Paolo, samba music was enjoyed and adapted by many people which led in time, to new styles being developed such as samba batucada, bossa nova, chorinho and pagode.